What REST has to be

 If you don’t follow REST’s architectural principles, I don’t care what you call it, but don’t call it RESTful.

-William Vambenepe’s blog » Blog Archive » REST-*: good specs, bad branding? said
+William Vambenepe’s blog » Blog Archive » REST-*: good specs, bad branding?

 John Scott,